 If I could level one criticism at Mike – and I’m being harsh – I’m only disappointed by the photos that accompany his article.
 The vibrant stock images are beautiful but somewhat soulless.
 It would have been better to see the trip through Flo’s eyes.
 Handing her a camera would have been the simplest way to achieve this and would have complimented her father’s words perfectly.

+You can read the article in full here.
 To plan your own family adventure, get in touch with our travel experts.